tonykle/tonykle.github.io/about/index.md

 ---

 I am currently working as a Software Engineer at Milliman in Seattle.
 I primarily enjoy working with front-end technologies but am willing to work with whatever necessary to get the job done.
 I am a graduate of the University of Washington C/O 2015.

-To get a better understanding of my background, take a look at my [resume](http://tonykle.github.io/other/tonyleresume.pdf).

 ## How I got into Programming

 I became interested in programming during my time in college.
 I always enjoyed the mixture of creativity and critical thinking required to write code.
 Out of the computer science courses I took, I was always more interested in the ones that were more front-end oriented.
-And by the end of my senior year of college, I had research and intern experience involving software.
+And by the end of college, I had research and intern experience involving software.
 It was then when I transitioned into my career as a full-time developer.

+## Resume
+To get a better understanding of my background, take a look at my [resume](http://tonykle.github.io/other/tonyleresume.pdf).